Hillsborough County prosecutors used a law to charge five people who shared or sold deadly drugs with first-degree murder last year.

 Many of the defendants _ often addicts who are friends of the victims, rather than drug dealers _ are stunned to find themselves facing life sentences.
-Their attorneys question whether the punishment fits the crime and wonder whether the Legislature intended the law for cases in which friends share drugs.
+Their attorneys question whether the punishment fits the crime and wonder whether the Legislature intended the law for cases in which friends give each other drugs.

 On one thing they agree: As the number of drug-related deaths climbs, so does the use of the law.

 "It's up to the Legislature to change it or the appeals court to strike it down," said Danny Tumarkin, chief Osceola assistant public defender.
-"Barring that, you could be seeing only the beginning."
+"Barring that, you could be seeing only the beginning of the tide."

 The revision to the Florida statutes was one of dozens included in a lengthy bill introduced during a 1972 special legislative session.
 The revision allowed prosecutors to charge adult defendants with first-degree murder if they distributed heroin to someone who died as a result of taking the drugs.

 After a few initial cases in the 1970s, prosecutors rarely used the law.
-They dusted it off about five years ago as heroin deaths began to rise dramatically in Florida, especially in the Orlando and Miami areas.
+They dusted it off about five years ago as heroin deaths rose dramatically in Florida, especially in the Orlando and Miami areas.
 Statewide, deaths from heroin more than doubled between 1993 and 1994 and have continued to increase.

-The cases included a 21-year-old Tampa man charged in 1994 for selling ecstasy to a man who later gave it to a woman who died in Orlando.
++ A 21-year-old Tampa man charged in 1994 with first-degree murder for selling ecstasy to a man who later gave it to a woman who died in Orlando.

 "Would we use it?
 Absolutely," he said.
 "The law is clear."